OrleansContrib/Orleans.Activities/docs/HelloWorld/HelloWorld.md

 ## Grain

-Before the grain, you have to define 3 things: State, Affector and Effector interfaces
+Before the grain, you have to define 3 things: Grain State, Workflow Interface and Workflow Callback Interface

-### State
+### Grain State

 Workflows always have a state.
 Even if they never persist it.
 You can use the `WorkflowState` base class or implement the `IWorkflowState` interface.